Waterton Biosphere Reserve Display

-In 2008, Environment Canada provided four years of core funding to help support biosphere reserves across Canada.
-The Waterton Biosphere Reserve (WBR) received a portion of this funding through June 2012 to manage the Waterton Biosphere Reserve Coordination Project.
-This funding provided the impetus for rejuvenation of the Waterton Biosphere Reserve committee.
-It allowed the hiring of a part-time coordinator and completion of several communication initiatives including launching of the www.watertonbiosphere.com website, publication of information leaflets and creation of a portable display.
-It was during this time, that WBR began working with the local community on several important projects including the Carnivores and Communities Program, the South West Alberta Cooperative Weed Management Area (now called South West Invasive Managers), Wetlands Field Day, and Digital Stewardship Stories.
+In 2008, Environment and Climate Change Canada provided four years of core funding to help support biosphere reserves across Canada.
+The Waterton Biosphere Region (WBR) received a portion of this funding through June 2012 to manage the Waterton Biosphere Reserve Coordination Project.
+This funding provided the impetus for rejuvenation of the Waterton Biosphere Region committee.
+It allowed the hiring of a part-time coordinator and completion of several communication initiatives including launching of the www.watertonbiosphere.com website, publication of information leaflets, and creation of a portable display.
+It was during this time that WBR began working with the local community on several important projects including the Carnivores and Communities Program, the South West Alberta Cooperative Weed Management Area (now called South West Invasive Managers), Wetlands Field Day, and Digital Stewardship Stories.

 This project also enabled the Waterton Biosphere Reserve Association (WBRA) to provide support to a number of local initiatives including: